dacert/mytodo/README.md

 This was created for educational purposes.

 ### Features
-* Authentication and registration system.
+* Authentication and registration system
 ##### Coming soon
 * Management Groups
 * Management ToDos